 Tax-deductible donations can be made to the "Bahamian Bush Medicine Project" at the Open Hands 501(c)(3) website.

 Click on image below to go to the Open Hands website:

-Instead of using PayPal to donate, you can write a check to Open Hands.
-In this manner 100% of your donation will be received.
+By writing a check to Open Hands, 100% of your donation will be utilized.
 This avoids a 3% PayPal processing fee.
 Mail your check to: President, Open Hands, 523 Lexington Avenue, Charlottesville, VA 22902.
 In the memo section of the check write "Bahamian Bush Medicine Project".

-Each individual who donates $250 or more, is eligible to receive a complimentary copy of our book signed by all three authors, as well as a copy of the e-book, and a DVD of videos of our first project.
+Each individual who donates $250 or more is eligible to receive a complimentary copy of our book signed by all three authors, as well as a copy of the e-book.
 When you write a check please also notify the principal investigator by email at Jeff.McCormack@gmail.com.

 Brief history of first project on San Salvador Island